Arthur Longbottom (footballer): Career

-Post-retirement
+Later life and death

-Following the end of his football career he changed his surname by deed poll to Langley.
-He settled in Scarborough with wife, Jean.
-They have three children: Mark, Keith and Kirsty.
+Following the end of his football career, he changed his surname via deed poll to Langley.
+He had trained to be a hairdresser whilst a player at QPR in preparation for a career after his retirement as a player.
+He settled in Scarborough with wife, Jean, with whom he had three children.
+Longbottom died on 15 September 2023 at the age of 90.